Studying uniform thickness II: Transversely non-simple iterated torus knots: Positive cablings that fail the UTP

 Finally, note that $A_{r+1}-(P_{r+1}-q_{r+1}w(K_r)) = A_{r+1}-(q_{r+1}(A_r-w(K_r))+p_{r+1}) > A_{r+1}-(q_{r+1}^2A_r +p_{r+1}q_{r+1})=0$. \end{proof}

 With the following lemma we prove that items 3 and 4 of the inductive hypothesis hold for $K_{r+1}$.

-\begin{lemma} If $\frac{P_{r+1}}{q_{r+1}} > w(K_r)$, let $N_{r+1}$ be a solid torus representing $K_{r+1}$, for $r \geq 1$.
+\begin{lemma} If $P_{r+1}/q_{r+1} > w(K_r)$, let $N_{r+1}$ be a solid torus representing $K_{r+1}$, for $r \geq 1$.
 Then $N_{r+1}$ can be thickened to an $N_{r+1}^{k'}$ for some nonnegative integer $k'$.
 Moreover, if $N_{r+1}$ fails to thicken, then it has the same boundary slope as some $N_{r+1}^{k'}$, as well as at least $2n_{r+1}^{k'}$ dividing curves. \end{lemma}

-\begin{proof} In this case, for the $\mathcal{C}'$ framing, we have either $p_{r+1} > 0$ or $\frac{q_{r+1}}{p_{r+1}} < \frac{1}{\overline{t}(K_r)}$ (the latter being relevant only if $\overline{t}(K_r) < 0$).
-The proof in this case is nearly identical to the proof of Lemma 4.4 in \cite{[L]}; we will include some of the details, however, as certain particular calculations differ.
+\begin{proof} In this case, for the $\mathcal{C}'$ framing, we have either $p_{r+1} > 0$ or $q_{r+1}/p_{r+1} < 1/\overline{t}(K_r)$ (the latter being relevant only if $\overline{t}(K_r) < 0$); in other words, $q_{r+1}/p_{r+1}$ is clockwise from $1/\overline{t}(K_r)$ in the Farey tessellation.
+The proof in this case is nearly identical to the proof of Lemma 4.4 in \cite{[L]}; we will include the details, however, as certain particular calculations differ.
 Moreover, we will use modifications of this argument in Case II and thus will be able to refer to the details here.